kubernetes-sigs/cluster-api-provider-packet/README.md

    * creating a new one using [kind](https://github.com/kubernetes-sigs/kind)
    * connecting using the provided kubeconfig
 1. Deploy the provider components in `provider-components.yaml`
-1. Update the secret in the cluster with your credentials based on the environment variables set earlier
 1. Create a master node on Packet, download the `kubeconfig` file
 1. Connect to the master and deploy the controllers
 1. Create worker nodes